princyok/princyok.github.io/_posts/2020-03-27-optimize-an-artificial-neuron-from-scratch.markdown

 <br><br>
 We want the activation to be as close as possible to the ground truth by getting the loss to be as small as possible.
 In order to do that, we want to find a set of values for $ \vec{w} $ such that the loss is always as low as possible.
 <br><br>
-What remains to be seen is how we pull this off."
+What remains to be seen is how we find this $ \vec{w} $ that minimizes the loss.
-%}
+"%}

 ## **Gradient Descent Algorithm**
 As we [saw in part 2](/understand-an-artificial-neuron-from-scratch.html#loss-function){:target="_blank"}, we have a loss function that is a function of the weights and biases, and we need a way to find the set of weights and biases that minimizes the loss.
 This is a clearcut optimization problem.

 There are many ways to solve this optimization problem, but we will go with the one that scales excellently with deep neural networks, since that is the eventual goal of this writeup.
 And that brings us to the gradient descent algorithm.
+A method for finding local extrema of a function using the gradient of that function.
+It was introduced in 1847 by Augustin-Louis Cauchy, and still remains widely used in deep learning today.

 We will illustrate how it works using a simple scenario where we have a dataset made of one feature and one target, and we want to use the mean square error as cost function.
 We specify a linear activation function ($$a=f(a)$$) for the neuron.
 Then the equation for our neuron will be: